Aguiar575/Manga_Dowloader/README.md

 mix deps.get
 ```

-Attention this client is only compatible with the site (Union Mangás)[https://unionmangas.top/home], other sites may not return the desired result.
+Attention this client is only compatible with the site [Union Mangás](https://unionmangas.top/home), other sites may not return the desired result.

 ```elixir
 mix run manga_downloader.exs